apptainer/apptainer-userdocs/quick_start.rst

 <cli/{command}_pull.html>`_
 and `build
 <cli/{command}_build.html>`_
-commands to download images from an external resource like the an OCI registry.
+commands to download images from an external resource like an OCI registry.

 You can use ``pull`` with the ``docker://`` uri to reference OCI images served from an OCI registry.
 In this case ``pull`` does not just